RedHatSatellite/sat6_scripts/README.md

 will be useful to periodically ensure that the disconnected satellite repos are consistent - the repodata will indicate mismatches with synced content.

+The exported content will be archived in TAR format, with a chunk size specified by the (-S) option.
+The default is 4200Mb.

 To export a selected repository set, the exports.yml config file must exist in the config directory.
 The format of this file is shown below, and contains one or more 'env' stanzas, containing a list of repositories to export.
 The repository name is